ciderella/fellowship-handbook/language.md

 # Language
-This section will provide you the necessary resources to grasp basic russian knowledge that will help you in your first days in Innopolis and around.
+It's best that we have realistc expectation about learning Russian, that will save us lots of time and avoid confusion give [this](https://web.archive.org/web/20191130195821/https://www.reddit.com/r/russian/comments/bzqz08/the_russian_learning_journey_tips_truths_myths/)  a read first.

+### General Tips From Polyglots
+- If you connect connect emotionally with the language you will have a better time learning, find your why
+- Consume your favorite media in target language.
+Get into interesting contents ASAP, listens to contents with transcripts, listens and reading go together.
+Make sure you understand before you memory, understanding is addictive
+- Frequency beats intensity, better to do little often than alot at once
+- Do it when you feel most fresh, like in the beginning of the day.
+Have a dedicated learning time
+- Invest some time in finding 3, 4 resources you like the best but focus on 1 resources at a time.
+Don't fall into the trap of monkey branching to another resource when it gets challenging
+- Journalling in the other language and get a tutor to correct your reading
+- Learn how to say a lot with a little languages, do sentence mining, focus on sentences partterns first
+- Get a tutor, having tutors are the best, if you can't find a tutor try pimsleur, [language transfer](https://www.languagetransfer.org/free-courses-1), Glosika, **Michelle Thomas Russian**, Assimil, FSI language course,... and many more, you can torrent most of the resources here from the piratebay or rutracker
+- Start with the syntax then to sematic then to expression
+- It will take at least a year

 ### Resources
+This section will provide you the necessary resources to grasp basic russian knowledge that will help you in your first days in Innopolis and beyond.

 ### 1. [Russian for everyone](http://www.russianforeveryone.com/)
 - [Russian Alphabet](http://www.russianforeveryone.com/RufeA/Lessons/Introduction/Alphabet/Alphabet.htm)
 - [Greetings and Goodbye](http://www.russianforeveryone.com/Rufe/Lessons/Course1/Phrasebook/Topic1_Greetings/Topic1.htm)